This is the second in my Change Management Theory suite of blog posts.

 It’s important to note that although the model is circular, it doesn’t mean the change is.

-A change project is a journey: it has a beginning, a middle, and an end (sort of) – the model argues that to move along this track, you need to cycle around the six steps.
+A change project is a journey: it has a beginning, a middle, and an end (sort of) – the model argues that to move along this track, you need to cycle around the six steps – yes, up to a point, but hopefully at some point you can draw a line and say you’ve embedded the change.

 This feels very different to Kotter’s model.
 He is much more linear, and goes to great pains to argue the importance of completing (or nearly completing) each of the eight steps before proceeding to the next.